chungquantin/edma/README.md

 ## What is EDMA?

 **EDMA: Embedded Database Management for All** is an open source project made to manage embedded key-value storages.
-Whenever I work with embedded storage, it is a bit hard to know which keys my data storage is having and make changes to the storage.
+EDMA is a TUI (Terminal User Interface) that is easy to install and configure.
+It allows engineer to traverse the embedded database and deserialize byte data with provided byte layout.
+This enhances the experience of working with low level database system like RocksDB or Redb.

 ## Community